-There are 16 communities along the coast that have less than 50% of their housing units available for vear-round residents.
+There are 16 communities along the coast that have less than 50% of their housing units available for year-round residents.

 11 of these are islands.

-FOR DATA ON ALL COMMUNITIES, VISIT WWW.ISLANDINSTITUTE.ORG/WAYPOINTS
+Statewide, a Maine family with a median income can afford a house sold at the average home sale price.

+On the coast and islands, that same family can afford only 88% of an average home.

+In 11 of these coastal and island communities, a family with a median income can afford only half of an average home.
+Six of these 11 are unbridged islands.

+well-established affordable housing projects.
+Of the 113 coastal and island communities, 68% aren't affordable by this scale.

 This is the paradox of living year-round on an island in Maine: Housing is everywhere, but very few homes are affordable or even available to year-round residents.
 Most of the islands have a nonprofit or community group dedicated to creating affordable houses to rent or sell.
 The properties benefit longtime island residents and bring in new people.

 Cranberry Isles Realty Trust has refurbished homes and built new ones since the organization was founded 20 years ago.
 It has been instrumental in bringing in new families to the community.
-CIRT President Phil Whitney explained, "In the 1980s, prices along the coast of Maine skyrocketed and never really looked back, so, if islands were going to avoid becoming entirely summer residences, something had to be done to family with a median income can afford a house sold at the average home sale price. island communities, a family with a median income can afford only half of an average home.
-Six of these 11 are unbridged islands. provide year-round housing for average people.
+CIRT President Phil Whitney explained, "In the 1980s, prices along the coast of Maine skyrocketed and never really looked back, so, if islands were going to avoid becoming entirely summer residences, something had to be done to provide year-round housing for average people.
 Now it has grown into the idea that we should be looking for people who not only need affordable housing, but can also bring useful skills to the island, especially families with school-aged kids."

 The Walls family moved into a new yearround rental on Great Cranberry from Biddeford in fall 2014.
 "Everywhere else, it was so hard to find housing," Jen Walls said.
 "I'd call, and they'd say, 'How many in your family? . . .
 Oh, our septic can't handle five people.'
 Or, 'The space isn't big enough for five people.'
 But when we looked at this place, [the people at CIRT] were like, 'Oh, you have kids.'
-And they were excited." - 2015 Island Journal Read more at www.islandinstitute.org/whatworks EDUCATION - HIGH SCHOOL ACHIEVEMENT Students from the 120 island and coastal communities attend 44 public high schools: 41 on the mainland and 3 on islands.
-These are mostly small schools, which can bring advantages, like small class sizes and individual attention.
-Enrollment at most schools has been declining in recent years in line with demographic shifts.
-At the same time, graduation rates at most schools have been increasing.
+And they were excited."

+- 2015 Island Journal Read more at www.islandinstitute.org/whatworks OUT OF 44

+COASTAL AND ISLAND MAINE HIGH SCHOOLS

+37 ARE SMALLE THAN THE U. AVERGAGE

+22 SCHOOLS HAVE FEWER THAN 100 GRADUATES

+12 SCHOOLS HAVE FEWER THAN 50 188

+AVERAGE

+GRADUATING

+CLASS SIZE IN

+THE U.S.

+153

+AVERAGE CLASS

+SIZE ON THE

+MAINE COAST

+AND ISLANDS

+AT THE SAME

+GRADUATION

+TIME THAT

+RATES ARE

+FRESHMAN

+ENROLLMENT

+RATES ON THE MAINE COAST

+HAVE FALLEN

+SINCE 2009

+RISING,